davidagold/NullableArrays.jl/README.md

  Nullable{Char}()  Nullable{Char}()  Nullable{Char}()
  ```

  One can also construct a `NullableArray` from a heterogeneous `Array` that uses a token object `x` to represent a missing value.
-For instance, if string `"NA"` represents a missing value in `[1, "NA", 2, 3, 5, "NA"]`, we can translate this pattern into a `NullableArray` object by passing to `NullableArray()` the latter `Array` object, the desired element type of the resultant `NullableArray` and the object that represents missingness in the first argument:
+Suppose for instance that the string `"NA"` represents a missing value in `[1, "NA", 2, 3, 5, "NA"]`.
+One can translate this pattern into a `NullableArray` object by passing to the `NullableArray` constructor the `Array` object at hand, the desired element type of the resultant `NullableArray` and the object that represents missingness in the `Array` argument:
  ```julia
  julia> NullableArray([1, "NA", 2, 3, 5, "NA"], Int, "NA")
 6-element NullableArrays.NullableArray{Int64,1}: